barberd/altair-cpm-serialdisk/README.md

 # What hardware is used

-Right now everything is coded to use the s100computers.com Serial IO board USB port because this is what I have.
-It would be straightforward to modify the software for other serial cards like a 2SIO card.
+The software is coded for using the 2SIO IO addresses right now.
+It is straightforward to modify it for other IO cards.
+For example, if one uncomments the USBDATA/USBSTAT defines, it will use the s100computers.com Serial IO board USB port.

 # Quick start

 Enter the firststage.rom code into the front panel of the Altair at address 0.
 The code is:

 ```
+076 003 323 020 076 025 323 020 041 302 037 061 032 000 333 020
-041 160 077 061 022 000 333 252 007 330 333 254 275 310 055 167
-300 351 003 000
+017 320 333 021 275 310 055 167 300 351 013 000
 ```
+This sets the 2-SIO card to 9600 8-N-1.
+Adjust the bootloader/firststage.asm as desired for other settings.
+Note this is the same as the 8K BASIC 4.0 loader so you can choose to use that instead if you have it in ROM or have the deramp.com Altair 8800c front panel with its code injection capability.

 Reset and execute from address 0.